-During December 2024, Lalit contributed to the livekit/node-sdks repository by strengthening webhook security and improving cross-version compatibility.
-He developed a digest.ts helper in TypeScript to standardize SHA-256 hashing across different environments, ensuring consistent and reliable security checks.
-Lalit refactored the WebhookReceiver to use this digest function for signature verification, enhancing message integrity.
-He also expanded the CI/CD pipeline using YAML to test across multiple Node.js versions, enabling earlier detection of regressions and supporting robust deployments.
-His work demonstrated depth in backend development, cryptography, and CI automation, addressing production risk and reliability without introducing new bug fixes.
+During December 2024, Lalit focused on strengthening webhook security and cross-version compatibility in the livekit/node-sdks repository.
+He developed a digest.ts helper to standardize SHA-256 hashing across different environments, ensuring consistent and reliable signature verification.
+By refactoring the WebhookReceiver to utilize this digest function, Lalit improved the integrity of webhook message validation.
+He also enhanced the CI pipeline to test across multiple Node.js versions, including v18, v20, v22, and the latest release, which supports early detection of regressions.
+His work demonstrated backend development expertise, particularly in TypeScript, cryptography, and CI/CD automation, addressing security and reliability concerns.

 December 2024 monthly summary for livekit/node-sdks: - Key features delivered: Webhook security hardening and crypto abstraction with multi-version CI coverage.
 Implemented a digest.ts helper to standardize SHA-256 hashing across environments, updated WebhookReceiver to verify signatures using the digest function, and extended CI to test across multiple Node.js versions (v18, v20, v22, and latest) to improve reliability. - Major bugs fixed: None reported this month. - Overall impact and accomplishments: Strengthened webhook security and cross-version compatibility, reducing production risk and improving confidence in message integrity.
 The multi-version CI coverage enables faster feedback and earlier detection of regressions across Node.js environments, supporting more robust deployments. - Technologies/skills demonstrated: TypeScript/Node.js, crypto hashing (SHA-256), crypto abstraction patterns, webhook signature verification, and CI automation with Node.js version matrix.